michalsvorc/documents/linux/gnupg.md

 Both the document and detached signature are needed to verify the signature.
 The --verify option can be to check the signature.

+## Advised approach

+- **Master Key (`SC`)**:
+  - **S**: Sign data
+  - **C**: Certify (create and sign other keys)

+  The master key is primarily used for signing and certifying.
+Keeping its usage limited enhances security, as it's less frequently used and can be kept offline or in a highly secure environment.

+- **Subkey (`E`)**:
+  - **E**: Encrypt data

+  Delegating encryption to a subkey allows you to use it for daily encryption tasks without exposing your master key.
+If the subkey is ever compromised, you can revoke it without affecting the master key.

+Use subkeys for encryption with expiration dates.
+Once they expire, keep them expired in your master key.
+They will be used for decrypting documents encrypted with those expired subkeys.
+Create new encryption subkey for the next period.

+## Backup

+Just copy `.gnupg` to an encrypted drive.